-Just consider: 20% of adults over 50 have pernicious anemia, and consequently develop B12 deficiency.
+Just consider: 10-30% of adults over 50 have atrophic gastritis and consequently develop B12 deficiency.
 But no research that I know of has yet linked the common complaints of fatigue, weakness, lassitude, difficulties in thinking, reasoning, and memory loss with a widespread deficiency of vitamin B12 in the elderly.
 Is that because it doesn’t exist or are we, perhaps, overlooking a major, but easily solvable, problem?
 As they say, more studies are needed, but maybe some action as well?

-Not to diminish the importance of the 20% prevalence of pernicious anemia in the U.S., but the problem in other parts of the world is significantly worse.
-Across Latin America, approximately 40% of children and adults have been found to have the clinical or subclinical deficiency.
+Not to diminish the importance of the high prevalence of atrophic gastritis in the U.S., but the problem in other parts of the world is significantly worse.
+Across Latin America, approximately 40% of children and adults have been found to have a clinical or subclinical deficiency.
 The prevalence of deficiency is much higher in African and Asian countries.
 For example, it is 70% in Kenyan schoolchildren, 80% in Indian preschool children, and 70% in Indian adults.
 In vegan and vegetarian groups, the rates vary; in the United Kingdom, 11% of vegans are deficient in vitamin B12 and in Ethiopia, 62% of vegetarian pregnant women are deficient.

 The bottom line?